vladcc/object-oriented-c/README.txt

 You put the base class first, then separate the bases for all the other classes.
 Just like multiple inheritance, but with a base class.
 Here, however, instead of mp_type we have a dp_type.
 What does dp_type stand for, you may ask?
 Well, "diamond pointer type", of course!
 It's also just another name for a byte pointer.
-The reason for it's existance is readability.
+The reason for it's existence is readability.
 However, to take the address of an internal derived class now we have to take into an account the base class.
 So we do it like this:

 this->this_Shark = ccls_diamond_offset(this->this_Shark, cclsAnimal);
 this->this_Squid = ccls_diamond_offset(this->this_Squid, cclsAnimal);

-ccls_diamond_offset() is again a macro delcared in cclass.h and it's job is to get the proper offest inside the derived class.
+ccls_diamond_offset() is again a macro declared in cclass.h and it's job is to get the proper offset inside the derived class.

 But there's one more thing.
 We can't just pass this->this_Shark and this->this_Squid to their respective constructors, because this way the Shark will call it's base class constructor, and the Squid will also call it's base class constructor, as they both inherit from